-EAC Condition Number EAC Condition Plan Reference The EAC Holder must develop the Vegetation Clearing and Debris Management Plan.
-The Vegetation Clearing and Debris Management Plan must be developed by a QEP.
+EAC Condition Number EAC Condition Plan Reference 13 The EAC Holder must develop the Vegetation Clearing and Debris Management Plan.

+EAC Condition Number EAC Condition Plan Reference The Vegetation Clearing and Debris Management Plan must be developed by a QEP.
 Section 11 Qualified Professional The Vegetation Clearing and Debris Management Plan must ensure that clearing would be conducted in the approved Project Activity Zone only, and construction would be monitored by the QEP to prevent any unnecessary clearing.
-Section 3.0 Clearing Planning Overview See also Section 2.0 of the CEMP, Environmental Management Roles and Responsibilities Specific to the transmission line component of the Project: 13 • The EAC Holder must not grub the right of way with the exception of transmission tower foundation pads, temporary work spaces and access roads.
-Section 8.2 Transmission Line Corridor Clearing Requirements • Where conductor clearance allows, the EAC Holder must not remove riparian vegetation along watercourses or waterbodies crossed by the transmission corridor.
+Section 3.0 Clearing Planning Overview See also Section 2.0 of the CEMP, Environmental Management Roles and Responsibilities Specific to the transmission line component of the Project: • The EAC Holder must not grub the right of way with the exception of transmission tower foundation pads, temporary work spaces and access roads.
+Section 8.2 Transmission Line Corridor Clearing Requirements Where conductor clearance allows, the EAC Holder must not remove riparian vegetation along watercourses or waterbodies crossed by the transmission corridor.
 Section 8.2 Transmission Line Corridor Clearing Requirements To reduce erosion along steep or unstable slopes, the EAC Holder must apply best management practices for reservoir clearing along riparian areas and watercourses.
-Practices must include but not limited to the following: • Retention of all trees on steep, unstable slopes that would be highly susceptible to landslides if the vegetation was removed.
+Practices must include but not limited to the following: Retention of all trees on steep, unstable slopes that would be highly susceptible to landslides if the vegetation was removed.
 Section 9.1.2 Slopes and Slope Stability Retention of non-merchantable trees and vegetation in riparian areas within a 15 m buffer from the Ordinary High Water Mark.
-Merchantable trees and trees that may protrude above 455 m elevation may still be removed using clearing practices to maintain a Section 9.1.3 Riparian Areas within the Reservoir
+Merchantable trees and vegetation that may protrude above 455 m elevation may still be removed using clearing practices to maintain a 15 m machine-free zone from the OHWM, except where worker safety prohibits manual tree falling and vegetation removal methods and as addressed in a site-specific prescription prepared and endorsed by a QEP.
+The rationale for the safety exemption must be documented in the prescription.
+Section 9.1.3 Riparian Areas within the Reservoir